-Loonie strengthens as Poloz reinforces rate hike expectations
+Loonie strongest since September as Poloz keeps rate hike thoughts alive

-The Canadian dollar strengthened against its U.S. counterpart on Tuesday after comments by Bank of Canada Governor Stephen Poloz supported the view the central bank will raise interest rates as early as next week.
+The Canadian dollar hit its strongest level since September against its U.S. counterpart on Tuesday as Bank of Canada Governor Stephen Poloz added more support to the view the central bank will raise interest rates as early as next week.

 Inflation in Canada should be well into an uptrend by the first half of 2018, Poloz told German newspaper Handelsblatt, adding that policy normalization must begin before price growth hits its target.